BBx-Kitchen/bbj-language-server/bbj-vscode/README.md

 # BBj Language Support for BBj

 This extension adds support for the BBj language.
-It allows you to locate your local
+It allows you to locate your local BBj installation for resolution of Classpath and PREFIX, running your code from the editor, and to host the Java-part of the language server.

 ## Disclaimer